dh-atlas/white-book/Whitebook.md

 ## **Biblioteca Italiana** {#biblioteca-italiana}

 Biblioteca Italiana (website: [http://www.bibliotecaitaliana.it/](http://www.bibliotecaitaliana.it/)) is a digital library that collects representative texts of Italian tradition and literature from the Middle Ages to the 20th century.
 Originating in 1996 from the work of a consortium of sixteen Italian universities, the Centro Interuniversitario Biblioteca Italiana Telematica (CIBIT), the digital library is now directed by Beatrice Alfonzetti and Stefano Asperti, with Amedeo Quondam as its founder and president.
 The current website, launched in 2016, is hosted by the Department of Literature and Modern Cultures at La Sapienza University of Rome.
-This version of the digital library was developed in collaboration with MiBAC \- Direzione Generale Biblioteche e Istituti Culturali,[^39] ICCU \- Istituto Centrale per il Catalogo Unico,[^40] and BEIC \- Biblioteca Europea di Informazione e Cultura.[^41]
+This version of the digital library was developed in collaboration with MiBAC \- Direzione Generale Biblioteche e Istituti Culturali,[^42] ICCU \- Istituto Centrale per il Catalogo Unico,[^43] and BEIC \- Biblioteca Europea di Informazione e Cultura.[^44]

 The digital library offers three distinct sections or collections.
 “BibIt”, the core component of Biblioteca Italiana, contains 1,632 complete works in text format.
 These are based on authoritative scholarly editions, encoded in XML/TEI, and are all freely accessible, downloadable, and searchable.
 BibIt provides tools for contextual searches, proximity searches, full-text searches, and the creation of dynamic concordances in KWIC (Keywords in Context) format.

 “Scrittori d’Italia” is the digital reproduction of the eponymous book series, founded in 1910 by the Laterza publishing house.
-It comprises 179 works (in 287 volumes), totaling 125,171 text-images.
+It comprises 179 works (in 287 volumes), totalling 125,171 text-images.

 Lastly, “Incunaboli in volgare” features 1,604 Italian incunables, amounting to more than 200,000 images.
 These incunables are freely available for online consultation and are accompanied by technical and management metadata.